Create an app installs campaign

 In your app installs campaigns, you can fully customize the locations on Twitter and TAP you want your ads to appear via the "Creatives" tab during campaign setup.

 Navigate to your Ads Manager to see your results.
 Filter the date range in the top right corner to see key metrics such as total spend, results, cost per result, and result rate.
 Your "result" will be either app clicks or installs, depending on what was chosen at campaign setup.

-An app click is the total number of clicks to install your app.
-An install is when someone installs your app from the app store.
+App clicks: the total number of clicks to install your app.

 When you launch a new campaign, for the first 3-5 days, our systems will explore to try to find the best users for your ads.
 We call this initial exploration phase the Learning Period.